Reading Differently After 9/11

 If anything, it is readers, not authors, who shrink from these anxious moments.
 When we read Beatrix Potter’s books, we seize on the escapes; but stop the camera a few frames before and one gets a different Beatrix Potter, a world of vulnerability and terror: where Tom Kitten is trussed up in a roly-poly pudding and about to become someone’s dinner, where Jeremy Fisher is swallowed by a trout, where a fox has designs on Jemima Puddle-duck, where an owl holds Squirrel Nutkin in his claws, and where a cat has captured Benjamin Bunny.

 Stop the camera a few frames before, in other words, and we get the essential scariness of Beatrix Potter.
 Then reading her books seems less like a holiday in the Lake District and more like a glimpse of arbitrary violence and jeopardy.

 Adults, I’ve learned, do not like to hear this.
 We resist and prefer a vision of childhood free of anxiety.
 We race over unhappiness to reach the happy ending.
 But that sense of fragility and vulnerability is still there, as recent events suggest, in children’s lives and in their reading.

-This essay originally appeared in Inis (Autumn 2002), an Irish magazine now no longer available.
+A version of this essay originally appeared in Inis (Autumn 2002), an Irish magazine.